Let’s get you a customised plan

 If the goods appear damaged, do not accept them until you can provide written confirmation.

-If the goods are delivered in a container, the responsible official should immediately check the container and the seals.
-If the seals are broken or missing, they must mention the same on the delivery form and keep aside any broken seals for later.
+If the seals are broken or missing, they must mention this on the delivery form and keep any broken seals aside for later.

 If there is any apparent damage or loss, the official should ask the shipping company to examine it and then file a claim for the damage or loss.
-You can contact any of AIG's Worldwide Marine Claims Offices here - http://www.aigonline.com/mc

 The consignees should familiarise themselves with the port's rules where the goods are being delivered.